 William Roller Luther Cain

-At 72:00 p.m., Chairman Sam Booher called the meeting to order, welcomed the audience, introduced the commissioners and staff, and summarized the meeting procedures.
+At 7:00 p.m., Chairman Sam Booher called the meeting to order, welcomed the audience, introduced the commissioners and staff, and summarized the meeting procedures.
 Chairman Sam Booher asked for approval of the agenda.
-A motion was made by Vice Mayor Mike McIntireMark SelbyMike McIntire seconded by Commissioner Phil RickmanBuzzy BreedingDave Stauffer to approve the agenda as presented.
-The motion was approved unanimously, 65-0.
+A motion was made by Commissioner Mark Selby seconded by Commissioner Phil Rickman to approve the agenda as presented.
+The motion was approved unanimously, 6-0.
 Chairman Sam Booher asked for any changes to the minutes of the work session held on September 12, 2016 the regular meeting held on September 15, 2016 and the Special Called Meeting held on October 3, 2016.
 A motion was made by Commissioner John Moody, seconded by Commissioner Mark Selby to approve the minutes as presented.
 The motion was approved unanimously 6-0.

 IV.
 CONSENT AGENDA